Datasance/potctl/docs/md/iofogctl_create_namespace.md

 A Namespace contains all components of an Edge Compute Network.

-A single instance of iofogctl can be used to manage any number of Edge Compute Networks.
+A single instance of potctl can be used to manage any number of Edge Compute Networks.

 ```
-iofogctl create namespace NAME [flags]
+potctl create namespace NAME [flags]
 ```

 ### Examples

 ```
-iofogctl create namespace NAME
+potctl create namespace NAME
 ```

 ### Options